 How To Feed Fermented Microgreens To Your Dog

-There’s no need to grind fermented vegetables before feeding.
+There’s no need to grind or purée fermented vegetables before feeding as you would with raw veggies.
 They’re already predigested by bacteria.
 It’s as simple as adding raw sauerkraut to your dog’s whole food diet or processed pet food.
 Many stores also carry fermented mixes that include beets, carrots and other root vegetables.
 Or you can make your own.

-Adding fermented vegetables to your dog’s daily diet is also a great way to avoid frozen food.
-And fermented vegetables keep for a very long time!
+Adding fermented vegetables to your dog’s daily diet is also a great way to avoid frozen food because fermented vegetables keep for a very long time!
 Keep a couple of jars in your fridge and use them whenever you want.